ewoks-kit/ewoks/doc/howtoguides/job.rst

     ewoksjob worker

-Start a workflow from python, possible from another machine
+Submit a workflow from python, possible from another machine

 .. code:: python